-To apply for the role, please complete the application form through Pathways and submit by 16th April.
-Interviews for this position will take place on 24th April 2020.
+To apply for the role, please complete the application form through Pathways and submit by 10th May 2021.
+Interviews for this position will take place on 21st May 2021.

-If this is a role that excites you and you believe that you have the necessary skills, experience and energy, we would very much like to hear from you.
+If this is a role that interests and attracts you, and you believe that you have the necessary skills, experience, and energy, we would very much like to hear from you.

-Yours faithfully
+Yours sincerely

-Ruth Martin (Lay Canon) Diocesan Secretary
+Ruth Martin (Lay Canon)

+Diocesan Secretary